How To Pay For Care Costs Without Selling Your Home

 What are the types of care available?

-Finding the right care can be overwhelming, especially if you’ have never had to consider this as an option either for yourself or a loved one.
+Finding the right care can be overwhelming, especially if you’ve never had to consider this option for yourself or a loved one.

-There are many different type of care and so the cost can depend on the level of assistance you may need.
+There are many different types of care, and the cost can depend on the level of assistance you may need.

-The main types of care available in the UK as follows…
+The main types of care available in the UK are as follows…

 Nursing home

-Qualified nursing staff would be on hand 24-hours a day to provide medical care and other forms of specialised support.
+Qualified nursing staff would be available 24 hours a day to provide medical care and other forms of specialised support.

 Short stay care

-This might be needed if you’re recovering from illnesses or an operation and are unable to stay at home on your own.
+This might be needed if you’re recovering from illness or an operation and cannot stay at home alone.

-Often short stay care provides a short respite for elderly people whilst they recover.
+Often, short-stay care provides a short respite for elderly people while they recover.

 Dementia care